 The easiest third-party software to check a drive’s bootable state is MobaLiveCD, a wrapped-for-the-Qemu-system emulation software.
 It will actually run an ad-hoc virtual machine and attempt to boot from your USB, so it’s a fairly robust way to check the drive’s bootable state.

 1. Download the MobaLiveCD .exe file from the developer’s website.

 2. After the download is complete, right-click on the downloaded EXE and choose “Run as Administrator.”
 If you don’t, you’ll get an error reading “Setup cannot copy the file kqemu.sys” and won’t be able to proceed past step five.

 3. Click on the button labeled “Run the LiveUSB” in the bottom half of the window.

 4. Chose the USB drive you want to test from the drop-down menu.
 In this case I’ve selected the F:/ drive.
 If you’re not sure what the drive letter is, check an Explorer window and locate the drive in the sidebar.

 5. When asked to create a hard disk for your virtual machine, click “No” next to the red X.

-6. Next, you’ll see a command prompt appear with a little boot-up text.
+6. The Qemu emulator will boot the USB drive.
+You’ll also see a command prompt appear with a little boot-up text.
 This means the virtual machine is attempting to boot from the drive you selected in the previous step.

 You can also use the (admittedly very old) freeware Magic ISO Maker to see if a disk image is bootable.
 This actually works best on images themselves, but it’s a good way to ensure an image is bootable before you burn it to a USB.